 Primary materials: Steel from filing cabinets, rivets, foam sleeping mat.

-One day I was looking through a dumpster and found some filing-cabinet parts, a spool of yellowish braided thread, a salad spinner, and a curved piece of metal that could fit around the front of the face.
+One day I was looking through a dumpster and found some filing-cabinet parts, a spool of braided thread, a salad spinner, and a curved piece of metal that could fit around my forehead.
 I envisioned attaching the filing-cabinet parts in layers off the curved metal, cutting the plastic from the salad spinner bowl for a clear face shield, and tying it all together with the thread.

 I didn’t start working on this right away.
 I was already building another mask and then started several plastic masks.
 The metal sat around for long enough that I considered throwing it out.
 But the idea of building something with it stuck with me.

-I had never made anything of any complexity out of metal before.
+I had never made anything of any complexity out of metal.
 I learned a couple techniques from some YouTube videos and started on this with a drill, a hammer, a baby anvil, and a winter jacket (I was out in the garage in February).

-From my experience using the yellow thread on plastic masks, I knew it wouldn’t hold the metal sheets together properly, so I went with rivets instead.
+From my experience using the braided thread on plastic masks, I knew it wouldn’t hold the metal sheets together properly, so I went with rivets instead.
 I used about 150.
-I decided not to incorporate the colander plastic after all, and also decided to make it a full helmet rather than a face mask.
-Building the back half easily doubled the work time on this.
-It also caused me to run out of filing-cabinet parts, so I bought a sheet of metal to finish the project.
+I decided not to incorporate the salad-spinner plastic after all, and also decided to make it a full helmet rather than a face mask.
+Building the back half easily doubled the work time on this, and caused me to run out of filing-cabinet parts, so I bought a sheet of metal to finish the project.

 The helmet is actually two pieces: a front mask, and a larger back helmet section.
 They’re held together with magnets.